RodrigoDavy/Jogo-paciencia/README.md

 An implementation of the Solitaire game in C using dynamic lists

-This software was a university project
+This software was an university project

 This software has an horrible command-line UI